 8. Who is Responsible for Each Deliverable

-When we mention this, we don’t just mean the final piece, but all of the elements that are incorporated within a design: copy, graphics, image selections, layout, printing.
+When we mention this, we don’t just mean the final piece, but all of the elements that are incorporated within a design: copy, graphics, image selections, layout, and printing.
 You may want your agency to be responsible for creating these items, which is a possibility, but there needs to be a clear expectation from the start.

 9. Proof Your Copy Document or Content Outline

 Whether you are writing all of the final copy or sending a rough draft/outline of the messaging, make sure you proof it thoroughly.
-Pay attention to specific details such as how you want certain names or words written or, if you use an oxford comma.
+Pay attention to specific details such as how you want certain names or words written, or if you use an oxford comma.
 If you would like your agency to handle that instead, be sure to communicate that you require copywriting as part of the project.